-I will arrive to school every day by 7:30 am (Monday through Friday).
+I will be in class every day by 7:30am (Monday through Friday).

-I will remain at school until 3:00 pm (Tuesday through Friday).
+I will remain at school until 3:00pm (Tuesday through Friday).

-I will remain at school until 12:45 pm on Mondays and remain for support when recommended.
+I will remain at school until 12:45pm on Mondays and remain for support when recommended.